seannyD/Expericraft/Manuals/docs/Running the experiment.md

 /tp @p -42 73 -14
 ```

+If these commands don't work, you can try the following:

+-  Open the inventory by pressing 'e' (or 'i')
+-  Click on the first tab at the top left (building blocks)
+-  Scroll to the bottom and you'll find the expeirment blocks.
+Find the blocks labelled "Green", "Blue" etc., not the blocks "GreenGround", "BlueGround" etc.
+-  Hold shift and click the block type and you'll pick up 64 blocks
+-  Click on the user's inventory (row of empty boxes at the bottom) and you'll transfer these blocks to the participant inventory.

-Change to experiment mode.
-This kills mobs, cuts grass and sets the player's mode to survival (peaceful).
-Type **on both computers**:
+### Change to experiment mode (**on both computers**):

 `\experiment`

+(This kills mobs, cuts grass and sets the player's mode to survival, peaceful).

 ## Start recording block placement